XrizZ/SceneCompletion/README.md

 The following figure shows the proposed algorithm from a high level view.
 In order to find suitable candidates for insertion, we look up similar images in a large pre-processed image database, but use only descriptors of the images to compare them, rather than the pixel information themselves.
 Due to the massive amount of data being processed, pre-calculation of the almost 1.5M images is inevitable.

 <img src="Documentation/img/overview.png" />
-Figure 2: High Level Overview of Algorithm
+Figure 2: High Level Overview of Algorithm<br>

 Once a good match for the input image has been found, the paper suggests that the best fit is being calculated.
 This is done by altering the scale, rotation and translation of the similar image and comparing it with the input image at the mask's position.
 After that the image is aligned properly we can then use a graph cut algorithm to improve the mask in a way that it falls into areas for which the gradients of the two images to be combined are as similar as possible.
 This will later result in a smooth transition when blending the images.
 Once the improved mask is available, the input image is merged with the candidate using Poisson blending.